a-ceron/a-ceron/README.md

 about= {
   name: "Ariel Cerón González",
   nickname: "aceron",
   abstract: "Latin American born in Mexico.
-I belive in OpenSource project, I believe in the democratization of science
-              and I think the south has always been repressed",
+I belive in OpenSource project, I believe in the democratization of science and I think the south has always been repressed",
-  skills: [ Web programing, Cience computing, Big data] }
+  skills: [ "Web programing", "Cience computing", "Big data"] }
 ```